popolo-project/popolo-spec/specs/contact-detail.md

     >e.g. for grouping contact details by physical location.

+1. the date from which the contact detail is valid

+    >A member of parliament is changing address as of next month.

+1. the date from which the contact detail is no longer valid

+    >Three years ago, an MP's office shared an address with a business whose owner the MP presently claims not to know.

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

 The [survey of existing specifications](/appendices/survey.html) found that [RFC 6350 (vCard 4.0)](http://tools.ietf.org/html/rfc6350), with its RDF mappings, is the only vocabulary to meet all [requirements](#use-cases-and-requirements).
 Few specification allow for the ad hoc definition of contact details.
 Ultimately, only the data model – consisting of RDF, RDF Schema, and <abbr title="Simple Knowledge Organization System">SKOS</abbr> terms – was reused.